rparak/ABB-RobotStudio-YUMI-Tower-of_Hanoi/README.md

 Linux:
     $ python3 toh_solver.py

+# The number of rings to solve the Hanoi Tower problem.
+n = 3

 Result:
   [INFO] Solution of the mathematical problem Tower of Hanoi for 3 rings.
   [INFO] Number of moves: 7